 Me: Thanks, me too.

-Advisory Person: If you'd be willing to give us another chance, I'd like you to see another one of our specialists, who is loved by her patients - and who loves her patients.
+Advisory Person: If you'd be willing to give us another chance, I'd like you to see another one of our specialists, who is loved by his patients - and who loves his patients.

 Me: I would.
-Look, I know I can't not go to the Eye Specialist, my health and vision depend on it.
+Look, I know I can't not go to the Eye Specialist.
+My health and my vision depend on it.
 BUT, Dr. Shit For Brains really needs to take a class on communicating with the patient because he has absolutely no bedside manner!
 I don't care how many letters he has after his name, he needs to be more empathetic to his patients!

 Advisory Person: I agree.

-But some people, will walk out of the office after an experience like that AND NEVER GO BACK.
-That doesn't just hurt your bottom line, but it seriously affects that patient's health and well being.
+But some people will walk out of the office after an experience like that and THEY WILL NEVER GO BACK.
+That doesn't just hurt your bottom line, but it seriously affects that person's health and well being.
 The damage that could occur by not returning would be devestating!

 Advisory Person: Let's get you on the books ASAP, and once again Kelly, I'm so sorry you had to such a painful experience.